fardaniqbal/misc-utils/README.md

   for colored syntax hilighting.
 * `qdu` - like recursive `du`, but lists just the immediate children of the given directory next to their respective sizes.
+* `sync-dotfiles.sh` - keep your local dotfile repos up-to-date with their remotes on GitHub.